 Planning your next getaway and wondering what you need to pack for your travels?
 Our expert travel gear editors have compiled the ultimate travel packing list, and we also have recommendations on some great products to get based on our rigorous testing.
 Our editors have carefully vetted this packing list from hundreds of trips and vacations, big and small.
 We've embarked on epic road trips, backpacked through Europe, and traveled on amazing vacations through breathtaking landscapes.
 We can help you pack just the right gear for all your travel, from relaxation trips to adventure travel with friends and family.
 We hope that by compiling this ultimate packing list, we can help you pack well every time, so you can relax and enjoy your adventures to their fullest.

 This packing list is for travel vacations and getaways.
-If your focus is camping trips, then check out our roundup of the best camping gear on the market, which is full of the most essential items and favorites from our extensive testing.
-If you love the thrill of embarking on multi-day excursions, bringing only what you can carry on your back, head over to our lineup of the best backpacking backpacks to take with you into the backcountry.
+If your focus is camping trips, then check out our roundup of camping gear on the market, which is full of the most essential items and favorites from our extensive testing.
+If you love the thrill of embarking on multi-day excursions, bringing only what you can carry on your back, head over to our lineup of backpacking backpacks to take with you into the backcountry.

-Editor's Note: We updated this article on November 18, 2024.
+Editor's Note: We updated this article on December 12, 2024, to incorporate our latest picks for Water Bottles.

 Packing Checklist